howtographql/howtographql/content/backend/graphql-ruby/1-getting-started.md

 ---
 title: Getting Started
 pageTitle: "Getting Started Building a GraphQL Server with Ruby Tutorial"
-description: "Learn how to setup a GraphQL server with graphql-ruby and best practices for defining the GraphQL schema."
+description: "Learn how to set up a GraphQL server with graphql-ruby and best practices for defining the GraphQL schema."
 ---

 ### Defining the Scope